FAIRChemistry/FAIRFlow/specifications/datamodel_b07_tc.md

   - Description: organization the author is affiliated to.
 - identifier_scheme
   - Type: string
-  - Description: Name of the identifier scheme (ORCID, ISNI).
+  - Description: name of the identifier scheme (ORCID, ISNI).
 - identifier
   - Type: string
-  - Description: Uniquely identifies an individual author or organization, according to various schemes.
+  - Description: uniquely identifies an individual author or organization, according to various schemes.

 ### RelatedPublication